 After trying out the 9-5 life—and quickly realizing it wasn’t for her—Sarah Johnson decided to leverage her passion for writing into a career.
 She kicked off her career by working with friends who turned into her first clients, and then she branched out to various kinds of writing work.
 Now her niche encompasses entrepreneurship, health, and sustainability.

 While she still battles imposter syndrome on occasion, Sarah has developed an inspiring mindset for handling client criticism and has plenty of actionable advice for other writers.
 We’re also obsessed with her go-to mantra, and you’ll love it too…

 Freelance Writing Cafe: What was the #1 reason you decided to start freelancing?

 Sarah Johnson: I always say if you’re doing something in your spare time, that means you truly love it.
 For me, that has always been writing.

-After graduating university and working a few “real life” jobs (you know, those 9 to 5, living for the weekend situations), I realized I would never be happy working for someone else.
-As a travel lover who feels stifled by a strict schedule, I knew I wanted to do something I was passionate about that gave me freedom to move around.
+After graduating from university and working a few “real life” jobs (you know, those 9 to 5, living for the weekend situations), I realized I would never be happy working for someone else.
+As a travel lover who feels stifled by a strict schedule, I knew I wanted to do something I was passionate about that gave me the freedom to move around.
 I quit my job and started taking freelancing seriously as a full-time gig.